 - the need for a coordinated approach to the use of digital pathology in training, examinations and service delivery

-- a proposal for the national coordination of advice and guidance for those using, or intending to develop, digital pathology.
+- a proposal for the national coordination of advice and guidance for those using, or intending to develop digital pathology.

 The need for further research and evaluation of the technology is recognised.
 The work will initially relate to cellular pathology, cytopathology, veterinary pathology, paediatric and perinatal pathology and neuropathology.
-This does not preclude other specialist areas taking this forward in the future.
+This does not preclude other specialist areas from taking this forward in the future.